Guider Price Reaches $0.0000 on Exchanges (GDR)

-Guider (CURRENCY:GDR) traded 13.7% higher against the U.S. dollar during the one day period ending at 10:00 AM E.T. on September 3rd.
-Guider has a total market capitalization of $9,742.90 and $45.00 worth of Guider was traded on exchanges in the last 24 hours.
-One Guider coin can now be bought for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-During the last seven days, Guider has traded 28.7% higher against the U.S. dollar.
+Guider (CURRENCY:GDR) traded 18.6% higher against the US dollar during the twenty-four hour period ending at 7:00 AM E.T. on September 4th.
+In the last week, Guider has traded 99.6% higher against the US dollar.
+Guider has a market capitalization of $11,547.09 and $389.00 worth of Guider was traded on exchanges in the last 24 hours.
+One Guider coin can now be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.